remotion-dev/remotion/packages/docs/docs/lambda/deployfunction.md

 Optional.
 Retention period for the CloudWatch Logs.
 Default: 14 days.

 ### `diskSizeInMb`

 Optional.
 Sets the amount of disk storage that is available in the Lambda function.
 Must be between 512MB and 10240MB (10GB).
 Set this higher if you want to render longer videos.
+See also: [Disk size](/docs/lambda/disk-size)

 ## Return value